* Third-quarter revenue rises 6.5 pct to $1.81 bln

 * Raises 2013 profit forecast to $5.55-$5.65/share

-Oct 30 (Reuters) - BorgWarner Inc, a maker of automotive turbochargers and emission systems, raised its full-year earnings forecast after reporting a 65 percent jump in quarterly profit, partly due to higher demand for fuel-efficient vehicles.
+DETROIT, Oct 30 (Reuters) - BorgWarner Inc, a maker of automotive engine and drivetrain components, raised its full-year earnings forecast after reporting a 65-percent jump in quarterly profit, due partly to higher demand for turbochargers and all-wheel-drive systems.

-BorgWarner shares were up at $106 before the bell.
+BorgWarner shares were down slightly at $103.70 in early trading.
 The stock has risen 65 percent in the 12 months to Tuesday's close, outperforming the S&P 500 index.